 These 400 plus candles and 100 plus jack-o-lanterns kick the ambiance up a notch, and inform guests that something extra ghoulish is taking place inside the mansion.

-Later in the evening, Haunted Mansion Holiday draws its longest waits of the day.
+Around late afternoon and dinner-time, Haunted Mansion Holiday draws its longest waits of the day.
 While we recommend doing it earlier to avoid crowds, make sure to return to the area at night, because it’s lit up beautifully.

 We shot a video ride-through of Haunted Mansion Holiday a few years ago.
 You can watch this HD video here: